Procedure: Authorship disputes

 - An attempt should be made to resolve any conflicts between authors about authorship of a work at the local level.

-- When considering resolution at a local level, and for resolution in general there are a number of options for authorship dispute resolution:
+- When considering resolution at a local level, the practice within the discipline and the requirements of the publisher must be taken into account.
+For resolution in general there are a number of options for authorship dispute resolution:

 - All valid authors agree on the authorship, including order of authorship, in which case the paper can be published.

 - If one or more individuals do not met the authorship criteria outlined in the ANU policies Responsible Conduct of Research and Code of Research Conduct, they should not be included as authors but their contribution to the work must be fully acknowledged in the Acknowledgements section of the paper.

 - If the valid authors cannot agree on the content or authorship of the paper, then the paper cannot be published in its current form.
 However, if all the authors cannot agree, then it may be possible to break the paper down into sections where there is agreement, or where the contribution of individuals (or subgroups of the authors) might be published separately.